-If the harmful effects of air pollution have you running indoors and shutting the windows, you may want to think twice: the air inside your home can be up to five times more polluted than the air outside (Vogue).
-According to InStyle, the effects of pollution on the skin are compounded when outside air is trapped indoors: “Because your skin cells are deprived of oxygen, free radicals start to form, and in turn, can trigger fine lines, inflammation and sensitivity.”
+If the harmful effects of air pollution have you running indoors and shutting the windows, you may want to think twice: the air inside your home can be up to five times more polluted than the air outside.
+The effects of pollution on the skin are compounded when outside air is trapped indoors.
+Since your skin cells are deprived of oxygen, free radicals start to form, and in turn, can trigger fine lines, inflammation and sensitivity.
 What is more, lingering chemicals and microscopic dust-mites can make pollutants tricky to spot and difficult to avoid.
 Here are the top three offenders and our tips for minimizing their effects.

 Which product from our Microgreens Detox Collection are you most excited to try?
 Tell us in the comments below.

 This article was originally published in March 2017.